Stuttgart, Germany

 For Filipinos, Ube is not just a trend.
 Filipinos have particularly passed down sweet and savory recipes with ube for generations.
 Its many forms have been part of Filipinos’ fiesta banquets and special occasions.
 In Bohol Province in the southern Philippines, ube has been venerated for half a millennium now and even institutionalized an annual Bohol Ube Festival to recognize the purple root as the agro-historical, geographical, and religious symbol of the province.
 Ube is indeed part of the Filipino culture and heritage.

 Marktplatz am Rathaus in Stuttgart is a historic and vibrant central square, serving as a hub for cultural, political, and commercial activities.
 Located in the heart of the city, it is home to the Stuttgart Rathaus (Town Hall), a striking modernist building that contrasts with the surrounding traditional architecture.
 The square has been a focal point of city life for centuries, hosting markets, festivals, and public gatherings.
+Annually, the square is where the PRIDE event happens, attended by more than 50,000 guests.

 One of the key attractions of Marktplatz is the weekly farmer’s market, where locals and visitors can find fresh produce, flowers, and regional specialties.
 The square also becomes a festive hotspot during Stuttgart’s renowned Christmas Market, transforming into a winter wonderland with beautifully decorated stalls, holiday lights, and seasonal delicacies.